MJPansa/DDPG-for-continuous-control/README.md

 3. Clone the repo and add the environment files to it.

-4. Run the training or validation from within the notebook 'ddpg_train.ipynb'
+4. Run the training or validation from within the [jupyter notebook](ddpg_train.ipynb).